Carpet Fitting Cost

 Everyday Cleaning

-It's a good idea to vacuum your carpet regularly.
+It's a good idea to vacuum your carpet once a week.
 This stops dirt from getting ground into the threads.

 If you have a cut pile carpet, a beater bar on your vacuum is a good idea.
 Loop carpets are better vacuumed without a beater bar.